 Restaurants

-If you know your fattoush from your fatayer and your lokma from your lokum, then this list of Brisbane’s best Middle Eastern restaurants is for you.
+If you know your fattoush from your fatayer and your lokma from your lokum, then this list of the best Middle Eastern restaurants in Brisbane/Meanjin is for you.
+Or even if you don't—here at Urban List we heartily support venturing outside your usual routine to try something new.

 Gerard’s Bistro